synonymdev/slashtags/packages/rpc/README.md

 #### `handshake(stream) => any`

-A callback function that should returns the handshake value.
-The stream is passed with all the information needed including `stream.remoteSlashtag`.
+A callback function that should returns the handshake value. `stream` is a [SecretStream](https://github.com/hyperswarm/secret-stream).

 #### `onopen(handshake, stream)`

-A callback on opening the rpc, passing the handshake value from the remote peer, as well as the stream including `stream.remoteSlashtag`
+A callback on opening the rpc. `handshake` is the value sent on opening the channel, `stream` is a [SecretStream](https://github.com/hyperswarm/secret-stream).

 #### `methods`